 The Aztecs were Nahuatl-speaking people who lived in central Mexico in the 14th to 16th centuries.
 Their tribute empire spread throughout Mesoamerica.
-The Mayans lived in southern Mexico and northern South American from as early as 2600 BC.
+The Maya people lived in southern Mexico and northern Central America — a wide territory that includes the entire Yucatán Peninsula — from as early as 2600 BC.
 The civilization’s height was between 250 and 900 AD.

 |Introduction (from Wikipedia)||The Aztec Triple Alliance or Aztec Empire (Nahuatl: Ēxcān Tlahtōlōyān) began as an alliance of three Nahua city-states or "altepeme": Tenochtitlan, Texcoco, and Tlacopan.
 These city-states ruled the area in and around the Valley of Mexico.||The Maya is a Mesoamerican civilization, noted for the only known fully developed written language of the pre-Columbian Americas, and for its art, architecture, and mathematical and astronomical systems.|